 Ricardo is a regular guest faculty at The McBride Magic and Mystery School in Las Vegas, one of the premier schools of magic in the world.
 In 2015 Ricardo was elected to membership in England’s prestigious and exclusive magician’s society, The Magic Circle.
+In 2017 Dr. Rosenkranz was awarded the title of Associate of the Inner Magic Circle with Silver Star by the Magic Circle leadership.

 In addition to studying magic with Eugene Burger, Ricardo has been extensively mentored by some of the greatest magicians of our time, notably Jeff McBride, Ross Johnson and Johnny Thompson.